IgniparousTempest/IgniparousTempest.github.io/_posts/2017-01-14-Arduino-Christmas-Lights.md

 ## Code

 Here is code use to control the lights, it is explained in the comments.
+Test

+<pre  class="language-c line-numbers" data-src="https://raw.githubusercontent.com/IgniparousTempest/arduino-christmas-lights/master/christmas_lights.ino"></pre>

 ## Math